List of Marvel Comics characters: B: Big Wheel in other media

+Big Zero

+Big Zero (Amity Hunter) is a size-shifting white supremacist who allegedly originates from a fascist world in the Microverse.
+She later joins a group that is a counterpart to the Young Avengers.
+When the real Young Avengers show up and repel them, the group rebrands as a younger version of the Masters of Evil called the Young Masters.

 Bird-Man

 Bird-Man is the name of several characters appearing in American comic books published by Marvel Comics.

 Henry Hawk

-Henry Hawk was a known criminal.
-Along with Ape-Man, Cat-Man, and Frog-Man, Henry Hawk was recruited by a man named the Organizer to form the original Ani-Men where the Organizer supplied Henry with a bird-like costume with wings that enabled him to fly and dubbed him Bird-Man.
+Henry Hawk is a criminal who was recruited by a man named the Organizer to form the original Ani-Men and was given a bird-themed costume equipped with wings.
 The Organizer was secretly Abner Jonas, a candidate for mayor of New York City, who sent the Ani-Men on missions to undermine the current administration.
-Daredevil defeated them and the Ani-Men and Organizer all went to prison.
-Later, Ape-Man, Bird-Man, and Cat-Man formed a team called the "Unholy Three" with the Exterminator, and fought Daredevil again.
-The Unholy Three, as a team of independent thieves, fought Daredevil and Spider-Man and were defeated.
+Daredevil defeated them and the Ani-Men and Organizer are imprisoned.

-Ape-Man, Bird-Man, and Cat-Man later rejoined the Ani-Men, and the Ani-Men went to work for Count Nefaria.
-Count Nefaria's scientists submitted the unwitting Ani-Men to processes that gave them superhuman powers and animal-like forms.
-The Ani-Men invaded the Cheyenne Mountain missile base for Count Nefaria, and fought the X-Men.
+Ape-Man, Bird-Man, and Cat-Man later rejoin the Ani-Men, and go on to work for Count Nefaria.
+Nefaria's scientists submit the unwitting Ani-Men to processes that give them superhuman powers and animal-like forms.
+The Ani-Men invade the Cheyenne Mountain missile base for Nefaria and fight the X-Men.

-The Ani-Men lost their superhuman powers and reverted to normal.
-Count Nefaria sent the four original Ani-Men to kill Tony Stark, however the Spymaster detonated a bomb with which he had intended to kill Stark, and the resulting explosion killed the Ani-Men instead.
+The Ani-Men lose their superhuman powers and reverted to normal.
+Count Nefaria sent the four original Ani-Men to kill Tony Stark.
+However, the Spymaster detonates a bomb with which he had intended to kill Stark, killing the Ani-Men.